-This paper describes the regular and symbiotic behaviors in SymbioticSphere and evaluates their impacts on the adaptability of data centers (i.e., agents and platforms).
-Simulation results show that agents and platforms autonomously adapt to dynamic environmental conditions (e.g., user location, network traffic and resource availability) by using their regular behaviors.
-Simulation results also show that symbiotic behaviors improve the adaptability of agents and platforms.
+This paper describes the regular and symbiotic behaviors in SymbioticSphere and evaluates their impacts on the adaptability of network systems (i.e., agents and platforms).
+Simulation results show that network systems adapt to dynamic environment conditions (e.g., user location, network traffic and resource availability) through collective behavior invocations and interactions of individual agents and platforms.
+Simulation results also show that symbiotic behaviors complement regular behaviors and allow agents and platforms to survive longer and pursue their mutual benefits (adaptability).